ravir4/DevOpsInsights/risk_cd.md

 export BUILD_PREFIX="master"
 ```

 For the final deployment job in your pipeline, set an application name, build prefix, and environment name.
-The environment name must be `PRODUCTION`.
 An example script would include these commands:

 ```
 export LOGICAL_APP_NAME="SampleApp"
 export BUILD_PREFIX="master"
-export LOGICAL_ENV_NAME="PRODUCTION"
+export LOGICAL_ENV_NAME="Production"
 ```

 For the final test job in your pipeline, set an application name, build prefix, and environment name.
-The environment name must be `PRODUCTION`.
 An example script would include these commands:

 ```
 export LOGICAL_APP_NAME="SampleApp"
 export BUILD_PREFIX="master"
-export LOGICAL_ENV_NAME="PRODUCTION"
+export LOGICAL_ENV_NAME="Production"
 ```

-You can also set properties like this for your staging deployments and tests.
-To do this, copy the instructions above, but set the value of `LOGICAL_ENV_NAME` to `"STAGING"`.
+You should make sure that application names and environments match where appropriate.
+For example, you would want a production test job that runs against a production deployment to have identical `LOGICAL_ENV_NAME` values.

 ## Adding test jobs
 {: #configure_pipeline_jobs}